 - Requesting Consent: Neither PubMatic nor its Demand Partners has a direct relationship with any data subject visiting the Publisher Properties or viewing ads delivered to the Publisher Properties through the PubMatic Services.
 Accordingly, in each case where consent is the lawful basis for processing Personal Data and/or required for use of Tracking Technologies pursuant to the Privacy Requirements, Publisher agrees that it shall be responsible for obtaining all necessary consents from the relevant data subjects on behalf of PubMatic and applicable Demand Partners to lawfully permit PubMatic and all applicable Demand Partners to: (i) collect, process and share Data via the PubMatic Services for Permitted Purposes; and (ii) use Tracking Technologies in order to collect Data in connection with the performance of the PubMatic Services.
 Publisher represents and warrants that it shall, at all times maintain and make operational on Publisher Properties a mechanism for obtaining and recording such consent and that enables such consent to be withdrawn, in accordance with applicable Privacy Requirements.
-For users located in the EEA, PubMatic is registered with and supports the IAB Transparency and Consent Framework (“Industry Framework”).
+PubMatic is registered with and supports the IAB Transparency and Consent Framework (“Industry Framework”).

 - Prohibited Data Sharing: Publisher shall not include or launch any Publisher Property on any of the PubMatic Services if such Publisher Property is directed at or likely to be accessed by any data subject that is deemed a child under applicable Privacy Requirements of the country in which the child resides in violation of any applicable laws.
 Publisher shall flag within the PubMatic Services or inform PubMatic in writing prior to launching any of such Publisher Properties on any of the PubMatic Services; and/or pass to PubMatic or its Demand Partners any Personal Data of any data subject that is deemed a child under applicable European Data Protection Law.

 - Noncompliance: If Publisher is unable to comply with its consent and notice obligations under the Agreement (including this Addendum) in respect of the Data, Publisher shall promptly notify PubMatic.